-If you’d like to learn more about how these scattered granite blocks (deposited by glacial movement) were moved, polished and made into table tops, fountains and more, then MBFF highly recommends the fascinating ⛰ Sentier des Graniteurs in Combloux . . . this path takes you on the trail of the old granite workers, many who came from 🇮🇹 Piedmont in Italy.
-It will take you from 1h30 to 2h to stroll this trail, leaving time to read the informative panels and discover some of the old rusty machinery!
-(NB – this family walk was closed after the ⛈ July 2019 storms, as many trees were damaged and it was deemed unsafe until further notice; please check with Combloux Tourisme for current details).
+If you’d like to learn more about how these scattered granite blocks (deposited by glacial movement) were moved, polished and made into table tops, fountains and more, then MBFF highly recommends the fascinating ⛰ Sentier des Graniteurs in Combloux . . . this path takes you on the trail of the old granite workers, many of who came from 🇮🇹Piedmont in Italy.
+It will take you 1h30 to stroll this trail, leaving time to read the informative panels and discover some of the old rusty machinery!

 La Chapelle de Médonnet

 The ⛪️ Chapelle de Médonnet is worth a visit if you are visiting the Médonnet boulders.
 This pretty little chapel was built in 1637, and at times it served as a 🐺 refuge for locals to escape the infamous wolves that were so prevalent during this era!
 You can only visit the inside of this chapel with a guide du patrimoine des Pays de Savoie.